Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 And then during COVID, you know, I don't think there's a lot of redemptive qualities to COVID.

-But I got to spend a tremendous amount of time with my kids, my daughters.
+We learn a lot about ourselves, but I've got to spend a tremendous amount of time with my kids.

-I have three daughters, because why not?
+My daughters, I have three daughters, because why not?

 Why wouldn't I?

-And my oldest goes, Dad, you want to watch Magnum P .I.?
+And my oldest goes, Dad, you want to watch Magnum PI?

 I'm like, yeah, absolutely.

-They turn on the new one.
+Made you turn on the new one.

 I'm like, stop.

-We're not watching.
+We're not watching that.

-So we watched the original Magnum P .I., and there's an episode in the second season, and some of y 'all watch Magnum P .I. already know where I'm going in this, where they kind of reveal that the character Magnum, Thomas Magnum, played football at the Naval Academy, and he was a Navy SEAL.
+I already know where I'm going in this, where they kind of revealed that the character Magnum, Thomas Magnum, played football at the Naval Academy.

-And my dad was like, alright.
+And my dad was like, all right.

-So you were more into Tom Selleck?
+So you were oriented to Tom Selleck.

-No, no, not Tom Selleck.
+No, no, not Tom Selig.

-But when I was, towards the end of my senior season, my junior season, my father got sick and eventually passed away.
+But when I was towards the end of my senior season, my junior season, my father got sick and eventually passed away.

-And so for me as the oldest son, You know, I had opportunities to play at a lot of different schools.
+And so for me as the oldest son, you know, I had opportunities to play at a lot of different schools.

-I had great coaches that advocated for you and incredible teammates.
+I was very fortunate in a big program in Texas, had great coaches that advocated for you and incredible teammates.

 And the service academies and the opportunity to become a Navy SEAL.